-- A. Certifying this action as a class action pursuant to Rule 23 of the Federal Rules of Civil Procedure; - B. Declaring that the Plan fails to properly calculate and pay JSAs and CLAs that are actuarially equivalent to the SLA, in violation of ERISA; - C. Ordering Defendant to bring the Plan into compliance with ERISA, including, but not limited to, reforming the Plan to bring it into compliance with ERISA with respect to calculating actuarially equivalent JSAs and CLAs; - D. Ordering Defendant to correct and recalculate benefits that have been paid; - E. Ordering Defendant to provide an "accounting" of all prior payments of benefits under the Plan to determine the proper amounts that should have been paid;
+- A. Certifying this action as a class action pursuant to Rule 23 of the Federal Rules of Civil Procedure; - B. Declaring that the Plan fails to properly calculate and pay JSAs that are actuarially equivalent to the SLA, in violation of ERISA; - C. Ordering Defendant to bring the Plan into compliance with ERISA, including, but not limited to, reforming the Plan to bring it into compliance with ERISA with respect to calculating actuarially equivalent JSAs; - D. Ordering Defendant to correct and recalculate benefits that have been paid; - E. Ordering Defendant to provide an "accounting" of all prior payments of benefits under the Plan to determine the proper amounts that should have been paid; - F. Ordering Defendant to pay all benefits improperly withheld, including under the theories of surcharge and disgorgement;

-Case: 4:19-cv-01189-NCC Doc. #: 1 Filed: 05/06/19 Page: 25 of 26 PageID #: 25 theories of surcharge and disgorgement;
+Case: 4:19-cv-01189-SRC Doc. #: 66 Filed: 07/31/20 Page: 25 of 26 PageID #: 500 withheld;